 Alice: My biggest challenge when it comes to fashion is stopping myself from buying everything I see.
-I think having a fashion blog and an active social media, you can get caught up in the “Keeping up with the Jones'” syndrome.
+I think having a fashion blog and active social media; you can get caught up in the “Keeping up with the Jones'” syndrome.

-In the past couple years, blanket scarves has been very popular and I love seeing them on everyone.
-They add a great interest to an outfit and if you live in cold temps, they are so cozy and keeps you warm.
+In the past couple of years, blanket scarves have been very popular, and I love seeing them on everyone.
+They add great interest to an outfit, and if you live in cold temps, they are so cozy and keeps you warm.
 I was lured by how cute they are and bought one last year.
-I live in Southern California when cold is in the 50s so a blanket scarf is not necessary.
-I was sucked in by the hype and will have a blanket scarf ready when I do visit some place that is actually cold.
+I live in Southern California when cold is in the 50s, so a blanket scarf is not necessary.
+I was sucked in by the hype and will have a blanket scarf ready when I do visit someplace that is actually cold.

 I am trying to be a better shopper and putting things in a shopping basket and wait a few days to see if I really need it.

 Alice: Yes!
-I have many days that I am overwhelmed with the number of choices and feels like I have nothing to wear.
-I know a lot of people use Pinterest for outfit, ideas but I rarely use it.
-I do snap pictures on my iPhone and have an inspiration album that I find on mannequins at the mall, magazines or blogs that I keep for ideas.
+I have many days that I am overwhelmed with the number of choices and feel like I have nothing to wear.
+I know a lot of people use Pinterest for outfits, ideas but I rarely use it.
+I do snap pictures on my iPhone and have an inspiration album that I find on mannequins at the mall, magazines, or blogs that I keep for ideas.
 Some pictures that I snap are color combos from furniture stores too.
-I also participate in style challenges on Instagram that make me pull out items that I’ve have not worn in some time.
+I also participate in style challenges on Instagram that make me pull out items that I have not worn in some time.